Shrew

 Shrews (family Soricidae) are small mole-like mammals classified in the order Eulipotyphla.
-True shrews are not to be confused with treeshrews, otter shrews, elephant shrews, West Indies shrews, or marsupial shrews, which belong to different families or orders.
+True shrews are not to be confused with treeshrews, otter shrews, elephant shrews, West Indies shrews, or marsupial shrews and shrew opossums, which belong to different families or orders.

-Although its external appearance is generally that of a long-nosed mouse, a shrew is not a rodent, as mice are.
+Although its external appearance is generally same as a long-nosed mouse, a shrew is not a rodent, as mice are.
 It is, in fact, a much closer relative of hedgehogs and moles; shrews are related to rodents only in that both belong to the Boreoeutheria magnorder.
 Shrews have sharp, spike-like teeth, whereas rodents have gnawing front incisor teeth.

 Shrews are distributed almost worldwide.
 Among the major tropical and temperate land masses, only New Guinea, Australia, New Zealand, and South America have no native shrews.
 However, as a result of the Great American Interchange, South America does have a relatively recently naturalised population, present only in the northern Andes.

 The shrew family has 385 known species, making it the fourth-most species-diverse mammal family.
 The only mammal families with more species are the muroid rodent families (Muridae and Cricetidae) and the bat family Vespertilionidae.

 Characteristics

-All shrews are tiny, most no larger than a mouse.
+All shrews are tiny, most not larger than a mouse.
 The largest species is the Asian house shrew (Suncus murinus) of tropical Asia, which is about 15 cm long and weighs around 100 g The Etruscan shrew (Suncus etruscus), at about 3.5 cm and 1.8 g, is the smallest known living terrestrial mammal.